fablabbcn/fablabbcn-legacy-web/_posts/news-post/oxfordseminar.md

 <img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/mwb1.jpg" align="middle">
 <br>

-14th February 2017 Guillem Camprodon, our expert in Physical Computing and Smart Citizen Project Leader, at University of Oxford, spoke about Science, DIY and Smart Citizenship.<br>
+14th February 2017 Guillem Camprodon, our expert in Physical Computing and Smart Citizen Project Leader, spoke about DIY Science and Smart Citizenship at University of Oxford:<br>

 "The Institute for Science, Innovation and Society (InSIS) at Oxford University invited us to present the Smart Citizen project as part of a series of seminars around the Promises and Perils of DIY Science.
 The session was chair by Steve Rayner, director of the institute, and it was a really nice opportunity to discuss our work on Participatory Sensing and Citizen Science we have been carrying out since 2013 with the Oxford community." by Guillem Camprodon<br>